Kudaes/Eclipse/README.md

 Additionally, a thread can create and activate a custom AC at runtime.
 In that particular scenario, if that specific thread tries to load a DLL the thread's custom AC will be used first and, just in case that AC doesn't contain information regarding the DLL to be loaded, then the main AC of the process will be consulted.

-The memory address of the main AC of a process is obtained from the PEB, while custom AC activated by a thread are obtained from a AC stack located in the TEB.
-This mean one thread can create and activate multiple custom AC which will be pushed on an AC stack, and only the last activated AC (the one on top of the stack) will be used to determine the path of a DLL to be loaded.
+The memory address of the main AC of a process is obtained from the PEB, while custom AC activated by a thread are obtained from an AC stack located in the TEB.
+This mean one thread can create and activate multiple custom AC which will be pushed on this AC stack, and only the last activated AC (the one on top of the stack) will be used to determine the path of a DLL to be loaded.

 With this in mind, Eclipse offers two modes of use:
-* You can spawn a new process where your want to run your DLL.
+* You can spawn a new process to run your DLL in it.
 In this case, the process will be spawned in suspended mode and the main AC referenced by the PEB will be hijacked, allowing to set a custom AC (which I will refer to in this README as the “malicious” AC) as the main AC of the process.
 This will redirect the application to load your DLL instead of the legitimate DLL that would be loaded normally when the process execution is resumed.
 * You can try to hijack the active AC of a running process.
 In case the main thread of that particular process has a custom AC activated, Eclipse will hijack the AC stack located in the TEB.
 Otherwise, the main AC referenced in the PEB will be hijacked.
 The result in both cases is the same: in case the main thread of the process tries to load a DLL referenced by the malicious AC created by Eclipse, your DLL will be loaded instead.

 # How to use it